 risk of high blood pressure are those who suffer from obesity,

-diabetes, and those with chronic kidney disease," she explains.
+and those with chronic kidney disease," she explains.
+In fact, the

-In fact, the risk factors for hypertension are very similar to the
+risk factors for hypertension are very similar to the risks

-risks associated with high cholesterol.
-Any restrictions or
+associated with high cholesterol.
+Any restrictions or blockages in

-blockages in the circulatory system negatively impact overall heart
+the circulatory system negatively impact overall heart health.
+But

-health.
-But the kidneys, the primary organ that regulates blood
+the kidneys, the primary organ that regulates blood pressure, also

-pressure, also become at risk when blood pressure rises.
-Severe
+become at risk when blood pressure rises.
+Severe hypertension can

-hypertension can cause chronic kidney disease, which in turn limits
+cause chronic kidney disease, which in turn limits the kidneys'

-the kidneys' ability to continue regulating blood pressure.
-As
+ability to continue regulating blood pressure.
+As Watnick says,

-Watnick says, "It's a chicken or the egg thing.
-You can have high
+"It's a chicken or the egg thing.
+You can have high blood pressure

-blood pressure which causes kidney disease.
-Or you can have kidney
+which causes kidney disease.
+Or you can have kidney disease, and

-disease, and that will cause high blood pressure."
-But regardless
+that will cause high blood pressure."
+But regardless of whether

-of whether hypertension is simply the result of genetic
+hypertension is simply the result of genetic predisposition or the

 Maintaining a Healthy Blood Pressure